If you are unable to follow the link to Submit Sample please disable AdBlocker and try again.

 Principles of Operation – An AMS distinguishes between molecules of similar mass by accelerating them to very high velocities: this is why it is referred to as Accelerator mass spectrometry.

-The principle objective of the AMS is to optimize detection of the rare 14C isotope while minimize problematic detection of stray, interfering particles; hence each major steering component is designed and tuned to remove unwanted molecules from proceeding further down the line, while steering the maximum possible quantity of 14C to the detector.
+The principal objective of the AMS is to optimize detection of the rare 14C isotope while minimize problematic detection of stray, interfering particles; hence each major steering component is designed and tuned to remove unwanted molecules from proceeding further down the line, while steering the maximum possible quantity of 14C to the detector.
 Generally, electrostatic analysers are used to filter out particles that do not have the correct energy and magnets filter out particles of unsuitable mass.

-Negative ions, exiting the injection magnet are accelerated towards a positive potential at the centre of this region.
-There, they collide with argon atoms (stripper gas) and, as well as any unwanted molecules undergoing dissociation or breakup, electrons get ‘stripped’ from the atoms of interest, converting them from negative to positive ions.
+Negative ions, exiting the injection magnet are accelerated towards a positive potential, held at 200 kV, at the centre of this region.
+There, they collide with helium atoms (stripper gas) and, as well as any unwanted molecules undergoing dissociation or breakup, electrons get ‘stripped’ from the atoms of interest, converting them from negative to positive ions.
 Now positively charged, the beam is further accelerated down the beamline (away from the positive potential) to where the dissociated particles can be filtered out by the analysing magnet; this permits only isotopes of interest to continue on and be measured either at Faraday cups (13C, 12C) or in a gas ionization detector (14C) at the end of the beamline.
 Of note, in an AMS it is not the absolute number of the rare 14C isotope that is measured to provide the date of a sample.
 Instead, the ratio of 14C to the stable isotopes 13C and 12C are measured and the age is determined based on how these ratios compare with those of known standards (OX2).

 The unknowns in each run group are normalized to the nearest-in-time runs of bracketing OX2 runs to form the ratio to standard.
 For more details on how analysis is carried out see here.